No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | KRDO

 Michigan ran a quick hand off to fullback Kalel Mullings, who fumbled.
 TCU recovered, putting down another Michigan scoring threat.

-TCU: How the Frogs’ 3-3-5 defense, ostensibly built to counter spread offenses with speed, held up against Michigan’s power was the biggest Xs and Os question coming into the Fiesta Bowl.

-The answer: Pretty good for a half.
-TCU had three sacks — all by Dylan Horton — among six tackles for loss in the first half as the Frogs took a 21-6 lead.

-Michigan: Harbaugh’s Wolverines put up a better showing in their second straight CFP semifinal appearance, but will lament the missed opportunities.
+Coach Jim Harbaugh’s Wolverines put up a better showing in their second straight CFP semifinal appearances, but will lament the missed opportunities.
 Their first three first-and-goal situations produced three points.

 Michigan fell to 1-6 in bowl games under Harbaugh.